flatironinstitute/CryoLike/docs/source/usage/templateCreation.rst

 ------------------

-As described in more detail in the :doc:`image settings documentation</usage/imageSettings>` and the XREF-API documentation, there are some image descriptor metadata fields that apply to ``Templates`` during the conversion process.
-Other than viewing distance and/or sets of viewing angles, these are only required or used for converting PDB files.
+As described in more detail in the :doc:`image settings documentation</usage/imageSettings>` and the XREF-API documentation, there are some image descriptor metadata fields that apply only to ``Templates`` during the conversion process.
+Other than viewing distance, these are only required or used for converting PDB files.

 Interfaces